-There are times when you want to enter extensive descriptions for the tasks in your project but not enter this information into the Task Name field.
-The Notes field in WBS Schedule Pro allows you to enter these lenghtly descriptions and supports multiple lines of text.
-There is no limit to the amount of text you can enter into the Notes field and WBS Schedule Pro provides several convineint ways to input this information.
+There are times when you want to enter extensive descriptions for the tasks in your project but not use the Task Name or Text fields which can only handle a limited amount of data.
+There is no limit to the amount of text you can enter into the Notes field and WBS Schedule Pro provides several convenient ways to input this information.

 The most convenient way to enter Notes is through the Notes Pane.
 The Notes Pane initially appears on the left side of the WBS Schedule Pro screen where you can click to enter the Notes.
 You can also make the Notes pane "float" so that you can click the Tasks in your project to easily enter Notes.

 You can also enter Notes by doubleclicking a Task or by using the Task Sheet with the Notes field displayed as a column.
 See below.